 - Davinci shows only 12 disciples, while Passover Meals include the whole family, even travellers and guests; Passover tradition requires the youngest present to ask questions; it was a family celebration

-Prints of Bohdan Piasecki's painting are available here.
+Prints of Bohdan Piasecki's painting are available here (10).

-A Female last supper was done recently showing twelve women with Jesus, advocating gender equality and social change relating to women and women’s rights
+A female last supper was done recently showing twelve women with Jesus (12) advocating gender equality and social change relating to women and women’s rights

-A 2015 painting entitled the Ladies Supper was done by James Cochran, aka Jimmy C, for the Bird in Hand winery in Adelaide, Australia.
-It shows thirteen figures, all women, a collection of friends and family from the winery.
+A 2015 painting entitled The Ladies Supper (13) was done by James Cochran, aka Jimmy C, for the Bird in Hand winery in Adelaide, Australia.
+It shows thirteen figures, all women, and a collection of friends and family from the winery.
 The painting explores women's roles with images of love, spirituality, and creation.

-Millie Samuelson has authored Women of the Last Supper: We Were There Too.
-She suggests those who were at the last supper included Jesus’s mother Mary, Mary Magdalene, Mary and Martha of Bethany, Peter’s wife, Salome the mother of James and John, the patrons Joanna and Susannah (Luke 8:3), Mary the mother of John Mark, her servant Rhoda, the woman healed of the twelve-year hemorrhage.
+Millie Samuelson has authored Women of the Last Supper: We Were There Too (14) She suggests those who were at the last supper included Jesus’s mother Mary, Mary Magdalene, Mary and Martha of Bethany, Peter’s wife, Salome the mother of James and John, the patrons Joanna and Susannah (Luke 8:3), Mary the mother of John Mark, her servant Rhoda, and the woman healed of the the hemorrhage.
 Interestingly, she forgets Mary of Clopas, the main character in my novel, Forgotten Followers.

 Were Women Present at the Last Supper?

 While the Bible does not explicitly say women were present at the last supper, it does refer to women both before and after the last supper.
-It names women present throughout Jesus’s ministry, as patrons, as caring for his needs during his ministry, at his crucifixion, burial, and resurrection after the last supper.
-It specifically shows Jesus healing people regardless of gender or race and regardless of the Sabbath rest.
-He reached out to ensure women could study his teaching.
+The Bible also does not explicitly say how many attended the last supper (15).
+It names women present throughout Jesus’s ministry, as patrons, as caring for his needs during his ministry, at his crucifixion, burial, and resurrection.
+It specifically shows Jesus healing and teaching people regardless of gender or race.
+Why might we believe women were also present at the Last Supper?